exhibition Anatomy of decisions

 Thanks to Ariel Lavian for the inspiring open call

-The description of Ariel's open call hit me immediately.
-The subject I wanted to depict was immediately evident.
+Ariel's open call struck me right away.
+The subject I wanted to depict was clear.
 My mother is demented.
-I see her struggling with losing herself and her fear of the future.
-She indicates that she thinks she is no longer of value.
-Hence, the question of whether you can decide for yourself whether your life is complete imposes itself on me.
-Capturing such an emotionally charged subject in a form was difficult.
-The shape of the brooch seems simple.
-Just like answering the question seems simple.
-Until you actually have to answer him.
-Then, it turns out that it is all very
+I see her struggling with losing herself and fearing the future.
+She says she feels she is no longer of value.
+So, the question of whether you can decide for yourself if your life is complete comes to me.

-complex.
 What makes the exhibition fascinating is how the different artists have depicted a personal story.
-Sometimes very playful, but also very sober and often with a feeling of melancholy and gloom.
+Sometimes playful, but also sober and often with a feeling of melancholy and gloom.
 For me, the sense of resilience ultimately prevails.
 Whatever comes your way, you end up putting a spin on it.